 The Movenpick Resort and Spa Dead Sea is one of the largest resort properties in Jordan, extending across a substantial footprint with direct Dead Sea beach access, a water park section, multiple dining outlets, and comprehensive spa facilities.
 The property has historically served as a benchmark for large-scale resort operations in Jordan and was one of the earlier major branded hotels to establish a presence on the Dead Sea shore.

 The Movenpick’s scale makes it particularly suitable for incentive travel groups, destination weddings, and multi-night wellness retreats.
-Its spa programming explicitly incorporates Dead Sea mineral treatments as therapeutic offerings rather than purely cosmetic services.
+Its spa programming explicitly incorporates Dead Sea mineral treatments as spa offerings.

 Holiday Inn Resort Dead Sea

-The Holiday Inn Resort Dead Sea is a 4-star property that occupies a position within the resort strip at a more accessible price point than the flagship five-star properties.
-It is included here as a notable alternative for travelers whose budget or preferences sit below the full five-star tier.
+IHG presents Holiday Inn Resort Dead Sea as a five-star hotel.
+Its official public Jordanian classification was not verified; use it here only with that qualification.
 The property includes beach access, pool facilities, and spa services structured around the mineral environment of the Dead Sea.
 It attracts regional visitors from Jordan, Saudi Arabia, and the Gulf, alongside international travelers on shorter itineraries.

 Comparing Jordan's Five Star Dead Sea Hotels